Body: The First Step for a Seeker – Osho

 It can make you a poet, it can make you a painter, it can make you a dancer, it can make you reach to the stars in any dimension.

 Because of these seven centers, India never bothered about hara.
 Hara is not in the line; it is just by the side of the sex center.
 The sex center is the life center, and hara is the death center.
-Too much excitement, too much un-centeredness, too much throwing your energy all over the place is dangerous, because it takes your energy towards the hara.
-And once the route is created, it becomes more difficult to move it upwards.
-Hara is equally parallel to the sex center, so the energy can move very easily.
+Too much excitement, too much un-centeredness, too much throwing your energy all over the place is dangerous because it takes your energy toward the hara.
+And once the route is created, it becomes more difficult to move it upward.
+Hara is equally parallel to the sex center so the energy can move very easily.

 You are asking, “I feel that behind this small suggestion of yours lies more than I can imagine.”
 Certainly, there is much more . . .